reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

+To properly display mathematical equations and matrices in **Markdown** with LaTeX-style formatting (such as the one used for the Thomas Algorithm example), you'll need to use a platform or tool that supports LaTeX rendering.
+Most Markdown editors, including GitHub and Jupyter Notebooks, support LaTeX syntax enclosed by dollar signs for inline math or double dollar signs for block math.
+For matrices, the `bmatrix` environment is commonly used in LaTeX.

+Here is the corrected version of the matrix formatting using LaTeX in **Markdown** for your **Thomas Algorithm** example:

+---

 # Thomas Algorithm for Solving Tridiagonal Systems of Equations

 ## Overview

-The **Thomas Algorithm** is a specialized method for solving a system of linear equations represented by a tridiagonal matrix.
-This matrix structure appears frequently in numerical methods, particularly in solving partial differential equations using finite difference methods.
+The **Thomas Algorithm** is an efficient method for solving a system of linear equations represented by a tridiagonal matrix.
+This matrix structure is common in numerical methods, particularly for solving partial differential equations using finite difference methods.

-This program demonstrates the use of the Thomas Algorithm to solve a system of equations \(A \cdot x = b\), where \(A\) is a tridiagonal matrix, \(b\) is the right-hand side vector, and \(x\) is the solution vector.

-The matrix \(A\) for a system of \(n\) equations is structured as follows:
+This program demonstrates the use of the Thomas Algorithm to solve a system of equations \(A \cdot x = b\), where \(A\) is a tridiagonal matrix, and \(b\) is the right-hand side vector.
+The matrix \(A\) is structured as follows:

 \[
 A = \begin{bmatrix}